robertorcosta/azure-docs.pt-br/articles/hdinsight/interactive-query/interactive-query-troubleshoot-view-time-out.md

 ## <a name="resolution"></a>Resolução

-Aumente os tempos limite de exibição do hive do Apache Ambari definindo as propriedades `/etc/ambari-server/conf/ambari.properties`a seguir no.
+Aumente os tempos limite de exibição do hive do Apache Ambari definindo as propriedades a seguir no `/etc/ambari-server/conf/ambari.properties`.

 ```
 views.ambari.request.read.timeout.millis=300000